-Feature display can be toggled on or off by selecting the $View \Rightarrow Show$ Sequence Features menu option.
+Feature display can be toggled on or o by selecting the View Show Sequence Features menu option.
 When multiple features are present it is usually necessary to customise the display.
-Jalview allows the display, colour, rendering order and transparency of features to be modified via the $View \Rightarrow Feature$ Settings... menu option.
-This brings up a dialogue window (Figure 2.12) which allows the visibility of individual feature types to be selected, colours changed (by clicking on the colour of each sequence feature type) and the rendering order modified by dragging feature types to a new position in the list.
+Jalview allows the display, colour, rendering order and transparency of features to be modi ed via the View Feature Settings... menu option.
+This brings up a dialogue window (Figure 2.19) which allows the visibility of individual feature types to be selected, colours changed (by clicking on the colour of each sequence feature type) and the rendering order modi ed by dragging feature types to a new position in the list.
 Dragging the slider alters the transparency of the feature rendering.
 The Feature Settings dialog also includes functions for more advanced feature shading schemes and buttons for sorting the alignment according to the distribution of features.
-These capabilities are described further in sections 2.5.3 and 2.5.4.
+These capabilities are described further in sections 2.7.3 and 2.7.4.

-Figure 2.11: Multiple sequence features.
+Figure 2.18: Multiple sequence features.
 An alignment with JPred secondary structure prediction annotation below it, and many sequence features overlaid onto the aligned sequences.
 The tooltip lists the features annotating the residue below the mouse-pointer.

-Figure 2.12: Customising sequence features.
-Features can be recoloured, switched on or off and have the rendering order changed.
+Figure 2.19: Customising sequence features.
+Features can be recoloured, switched on or o and have the rendering order changed.

-2.4.3 Sequence Feature File Formats
+2.6.3 Sequence Feature File Formats

-Jalview supports the widely used GFF tab delimited format19 and its own Jalview Features file format for the import of sequence annotation.
+Jalview supports the widely used GFF tab delimited format26 and its own Jalview Features file format for the import of sequence annotation.
 Features and alignment annotation are also extracted from other formats such as Stockholm, and AMSA.
 URL links may also be attached to features.
 See the online documentation for more details of the additional capabilities of the jalview features file.